Comprehensive Guide to Amazon OpenSearch Service and Its Use Cases

 Solution: Amazon OpenSearch Ingestion Service

-Introduced in the middle of 2023, Amazon Ingestion is meant to address these challenges head-on.
+Amazon Ingestion is meant to address these challenges head-on.
 The service simplifies the entire data integration process, handling all the heavy lifting effortlessly in order to effortlessly send your logs or documents to the endpoint with the use of connectors to S3 and Kafka, among other sources.

 Delving deeper into the Ingestion service, it introduces the concept of sources, which connect to different transactional systems or handle log data.
 Various processors, including those for data enrichment and duplicate removal, can be seamlessly integrated.
 The synchronization point typically revolves around the Amazon OpenSearch Service.